ActiveInferenceInstitute/CEREBRUM/docs/implementation_roadmap.md

 - **Adoption challenges**: Focus on documentation and examples
 - **Community engagement**: Establish clear contribution guidelines early

-## Conclusion

-The CEREBRUM framework implementation roadmap provides a structured approach to developing this complex system across multiple phases.
-By prioritizing core components and gradually expanding capabilities, the framework can evolve into a robust ecosystem for case-based cognitive modeling while managing technical and project risks.

 ## Contribution Opportunities by Roadmap Phase

 This section outlines specific contribution opportunities aligned with each phase of the CEREBRUM implementation roadmap.
 Contributors can use this to identify where their skills and interests might best support the project's development.